Jiabong

-Jiabong, officially the Municipality of Jiabong (Bungto han Jiabong; Bayan ng Jiabong), is a 5th class municipality in the province of Samar, Philippines.
+Jiabong, officially the Municipality of Jiabong (Bungto han Jiabong; Bayan ng Jiabong), is a municipality in the province of Samar, Philippines.
 According to the 2020 census, it has a population of 19,205 people.

 Jiabong was created in 1948 from the barrios of Jiabong, Jia-an, Malino, San Fernando, Casapa, Camorubo-an, Lulugayan, Macabitas Paglayogan, Dogongan, Bayog, and Malobago, formerly part of Catbalogan.

 Etymology

 The name Jiabong is a combination of the terms “Hiya-an” which means a “place of preparation before an attack” and “bong” which is actually “the sound of a canon gun”.
 According to the legend, during Spanish time, villagers from Motiong, Paranas and San Sebastian fled to Casandig (now Jiabong) to seek refuge from the invading pirates who killed, robbed and held them as captives.

 To rescue the villagers, the Spanish soldiers and guardia civil camped at Casandig and mounted their preparations for an eventual pirate attack.
 The Spanish soldiers cried “Ensiqueda Fuego, Hia-bong!” as cannons were fired on the invaders.
 After this victorious fight, remained two words: Jia-bong.